Htaw Lay: Magistrate of Moulmein

-Moulmein then was still a small town across the Salween from Htaw Lay's home town Martaban, which had been the traditional capital of the Martaban province and remained Burmese.
+Moulmein then was still a small town across the Salween from Htaw Lay'shometownn Martaban, which had been the traditional capital of the Martaban province and remained Burmese.
 The British were to turn the small town into a major city.
 They made Moulmein, alongside Akyab (Sittwe) in Arakan (Rakhine), a co-capital of British Burma.
 Htaw Lay, already a leader of the refugees, inevitably became part of the burgeoning colonial administration.
 The British first appointed him to a minor military office in July 1833, and then in 1838 to the office of sitke (lit. "general" in Burmese but officially the "Magistrate of the Provincial Civil Service"), which had "police and judicial powers."

 At 62, Htaw Lay became one of the highest ranking indigenous officials in the early colonial administration.
 Another indigenous sitke was Myat Phyu, a brother-in-law of King Bodawpaya and ex-governor of Shwegyin, who too had defected in 1832.
 The British made Myat Phyu sitke of North Moulmein.
 The two former governors made an alliance by marrying Ma Htu, daughter of Htaw Lay and Maung Khaing, son of Myat Phyu.

 Htaw Lay remained in office for the next 15 years, working from his home office in the later years.
 According to Htaw Lay family tradition, he was conflicted about British rule.
 Though trade and commerce flourished under British rule, the devout Buddhist was alarmed that Moulmein's Buddhist identity was fading away.
 According to an 1871 stone inscription on the terrace of the Kyaikthanlan Pagoda, Htaw Lay used his powers to stem the tide as much as possible by restoring Buddhist monasteries and pagodas around the town.
 His main project was the pagoda itself, the principal Buddhist shrine of the town.
 He led a group of local leaders to restore the pagoda at a total cost of 10,000 rupees.
 He retired from office in 1853 right after the Second Anglo-Burmese War in order to devote full-time to restore the shrines in Yangon, which the British had just seized.
 The area of Moulmein where he lived was named Sitkegon ("General's Hill") in his honor.